informatics-isi-edu/ermrest/docs/api-doc/model/rest.md

 - `nullok`: JSON `true` if NULL values are allowed or `false` if NULL values are disallowed in this column (default `true` if this field is absent in the input column representation)
 - `comment`: whose value is the human-readable comment string for the column
 - `annotations`: whose value is a sub-object use as a dictionary where each field of the sub-object is an _annotation key_ and its corresponding value a nested object structure representing the _annotation document_ content (as hierarchical content, not as a double-serialized JSON string!)
+- `acls`: whose value is a sub-object specifying ACLs for the new column
+- `acl_bindings`: whose value is a sub-object specifying ACL bindings for the new column

 On success, the response is: